Tonga travel advice

 Volcanoes

-The underwater volcano Hunga-Tonga Hunga-Ha'apai erupted on January 15, 2022 resulting in tsunami waves, ash fall, major disruptions to basic services and caused significant damage.
+Parts of Tonga are still recovering from the impacts of the Hunga-Tonga Hunga-Ha'apai volcano that erupted on January 15, 2022, resulting in tsunami waves, ash fall, and significant damage to essential services and communications.

 Tsunamis